wp-plugins/woocommerce-currency-switcher/readme.txt

 Tested up to: 4.1.1
 Stable tag: 1.0.3

-WooCommerce Currency Switcher – is the plugin that allows you to switch to different currencies and get their rates converted in the real time in your WooCommerce store site!
+WooCommerce Currency Switcher – is the plugin that allows you to switch to different currencies and get their rates converted in the real time!

 == Description ==